Quick Answer

 Frequently Asked Questions

-No. Once your child is approved for the DTC and you are receiving the Canada Child Benefit, the CDB is added automatically to your monthly payment.
-The CRA recalculates the benefit each July at the start of the new benefit year.
+No. Once your child is approved for the DTC and you are receiving the Canada Child Benefit, the CDB is generally added to your monthly payment.
+CRA generally recalculates the benefit each July at the start of the new benefit year.

 The CDB stops the month your child turns 18.
 From age 18 onward, the disabled adult may qualify for the Canada Disability Benefit (working-age adults) and continue accumulating RDSP grants and bonds.

 Yes.
 The CRA can recalculate prior years' CDB once the DTC is approved retroactively.
 The maximum retroactive period is generally 10 years.
-This is one of the largest sources of lump-sum payments in the DTC ecosystem for families with severely disabled children.
+Retroactive CDB can be meaningful for eligible families, but CRA calculates the amount using each benefit year's income-tested rules.

 No. The CDB is tax-free and does not count as income for other federal or provincial benefits.
 It does not reduce welfare, ODSP, AISH, or other social assistance payments.